Sam-Blesswin/Wanderlust/README.md

 To run the project:
 nodemon app.js

+## Packages

 Express
-Express is a node.js framework with high level of abstraction
+Express is a node.js framework with high level of abstraction.

+Morgan
+morgan is a popular middleware for Node.js web applications, primarily used for HTTP request logging.
+It provides a simple and customizable logging solution that can be easily integrated into Express.js or other Node.js frameworks.

+## CRUD : HTTP METHODS

 REST Methods

-## CRUD : HTTP METHODS

-CREATE : POST
++CREATE : POST
-READ : GET
++READ : GET
-UPDATE : PUT / PATCH
++UPDATE : PUT / PATCH
-DELETE : DELETE
++DELETE : DELETE

 ## Endpoints